speedstarkiwi/kawaii-bytecode-interperter/README.md

 none of these addresses are updated, and some are to advanced for you 0 braincell niggas 💀

-if you fail to find an address *go fuck yourself* ngl who cares thats not my fault really...
+if you fail to find an address then use at least 1 brain cell to figure it out or **GET SOME HELP**

-side note: `luau` (the whole fucking folder) needs to be updated every week unless you have a big brain and know how to use `__inline``
+side note: `luau` (the whole fucking folder) needs to be updated every week unless you have a big brain and know how to use `__inline` which i doubt you do.
 # usage

 update as said above.